PageBot/PageBot/docs/GettingStarted.md

 ![](images/HelloWorld_1.png)

+## Calendar Publication

+PageBot includes a lot of knowledge about design, embedded in default publication types.

+    from pagebot.publications.calendars import BaseCalendar

 ## PageBot’s relation with DrawBot

 The main difference between DrawBot and PageBot, is that in DrawBot all drawing instructions are executed directly on the canvas.